any-docs/css/content/guides/motion_path/index.md

 The features of the CSS motion path module provide offset transforms: transforms that align a point on an element to an offset distance along an offset path, optionally rotating the transformed element to follow the path direction.
 This module enables powerful transform possibilities, for example:

-- Positioning using polar coordinates rather than limiting transformation to the standard rectangular {{cssxref("transform")}} function coordinates.
+- Positioning using polar coordinates rather than limiting transformation to the standard rectangular `transform` function coordinates.
 - Animating an element along a defined path.

 CSS motion paths allow the definition of complex 2D spatial transitions by leveraging [CSS shape functions](/reference/values/Functions#shape_functions).

-For example, you can define a specific path of any shape you want with the {{cssxref("offset-path")}} property.
-You can then animate an element to move along that path by animating the {{cssxref("offset-distance")}} property, and rotate it at any point with the {{cssxref("offset-rotate")}} property.
+For example, you can define a specific path of any shape you want with the `offset-path` property.
+You can then animate an element to move along that path by animating the `offset-distance` property, and rotate it at any point with the `offset-rotate` property.

 ## Motion paths in action